The information in this article is specific to tax year 2020 (returns filed in 2021). It was last edited on December 16, 2020.

-Every tax year, the IRS updates forms to fit the current tax year.
-COVID-19 had a significant impact on several forms this year.
+The COVID-19 pandemic had a significant impact on several forms for tax year 2020.
 The IRS also brought back Form 1099-NEC, which had a ripple effect on other forms.
-We’ve gathered the major updates for you in this article.
+This article covers the major updates to IRS tax forms used to file 2021 income taxes.

 This form will be used to report nonemployee compensation in box 1, meaning that nonemployee compensation will no longer be reported on Form 1099-MISC.
 Form 1099-NEC will need to be entered on a Schedule C. This form should be issued to your client by January 31, the same deadline for Form W-2.
 Box 4 will be used to report any backup withholding.